JoaoAJMatos/WabiSaby/README.md

 ## 🙏 Acknowledgments

+These are the actual smart people:

 - Built with [Bun](https://bun.sh) for blazing-fast performance
 - WhatsApp integration powered by [Baileys](https://github.com/WhiskeySockets/Baileys)
 - Audio processing with [FFmpeg](https://ffmpeg.org/)

+Support them.